-Christine Chappelle is studying Aerospace Engineering at MIT.
-She traces her passion for aerospace to her father's influence--and particular to a childhood experience where the engine died during final approach on a small aircraft being flown by her father.
-After her father piloted the aircraft to a power-off emergency landing in a field and her family safely walked away from the incedent--even though the aircraft flipped over its front wheel tore through an irrigation pipe in the field--Christine was hooked.
+Christine Chappelle studied Aerospace Engineering at MIT.
+She traces her passion for aerospace to her father's influence--and particular to a childhood experience where the engine died during the final approach on a small aircraft being flown by her father.
+After her father piloted the aircraft to a power-off emergency landing in a field and her family safely walked away from the incident--even though the aircraft flipped over its front wheel tore through an irrigation pipe in the field--Christine was hooked.

-Christine had multiple internships during her time in MIT like Amazon Prime Air, Rolls Royce and Aurora Flight Sciences.
+Christine had multiple internships during her time at MIT like Amazon Prime Air, Rolls Royce, and Aurora Flight Sciences.
 She was a mentor for FIRST robotics team 125, and an active member of MIT's Women in Aerospace (WIA) chapter, the MIT chapter of the American Institute of Aeronautics and Astronautics, and the MIT Flying Club member.